aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync.md

 ## Key Features

+* Choose between strictly match a GraphQL field name or all of them to a function
 * Automatically parse API arguments to function arguments
-* Choose between strictly match a GraphQL field name or all of them to a function
-* Integrates with [Data classes utilities](../../utilities/data_classes.md){target="_blank"} to access resolver and identity information
+* Integrates with [Event Source Data classes utilities](../../utilities/data_classes.md){target="_blank"} to access resolver and identity information
-* Works with both Direct Lambda Resolver and Amplify GraphQL Transformer `@function` directive
-* Support async Python 3.8+ functions, and generators
+* Support async Python 3.8+ functions and generators

 ## Terminology

 **[Direct Lambda Resolver](https://docs.aws.amazon.com/appsync/latest/devguide/direct-lambda-reference.html){target="_blank"}**.
 A custom AppSync Resolver to bypass the use of Apache Velocity Template (VTL) and automatically map your function's response to a GraphQL field.

 **[Amplify GraphQL Transformer](https://docs.amplify.aws/cli/graphql-transformer/function){target="_blank"}**.
-Custom GraphQL directives to define your application's data model using Schema Definition Language (SDL).
+Custom GraphQL directives to define your application's data model using Schema Definition Language _(SDL)_, _e.g., `@function`_.
 Amplify CLI uses these directives to convert GraphQL SDL into full descriptive AWS CloudFormation templates.

 ## Getting started

+???+ tip "Tip: Designing GraphQL Schemas for the first time?"
+    Visit [AWS AppSync schema documentation](https://docs.aws.amazon.com/appsync/latest/devguide/designing-your-schema.html){target="_blank"} to understand how to define types, nesting, and pagination.

 ### Required resources

 You must have an existing AppSync GraphQL API and IAM permissions to invoke your Lambda function.
-That said, there is no additional permissions to use this utility.
+That said, there is no additional permissions to use Event Handler as routing requires no dependency (_standard library_).

 This is the sample infrastructure we are using for the initial examples with a AppSync Direct Lambda Resolver.

-???+ tip "Tip: Designing GraphQL Schemas for the first time?"
-    Visit [AWS AppSync schema documentation](https://docs.aws.amazon.com/appsync/latest/devguide/designing-your-schema.html){target="_blank"} for understanding how to define types, nesting, and pagination.

 === "getting_started_schema.graphql"